cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 An Oblivious Pseudorandom Function (OPRF) is a two-party protocol between client and server for computing the output of a Pseudorandom Function (PRF).
-The server provides the PRF secret key, and the client provides the PRF input.
-At the end of the protocol, the client learns the PRF output without learning anything about the PRF secret key, and the server learns neither the PRF input nor output.
+The server provides the PRF private key, and the client provides the PRF input.
+At the end of the protocol, the client learns the PRF output without learning anything about the PRF private key, and the server learns neither the PRF input nor output.
 An OPRF can also satisfy a notion of 'verifiability', called a VOPRF.
 A VOPRF ensures clients can verify that the server used a specific private key during the execution of the protocol.
 A VOPRF can also